This post is also available in: Español (Spanish)

 Call Chicago Defense Lawyers with Experience

-The lawyers associated with Mitchell S. Sexner & Associates LLC are all experienced Chicago traffic violation attorneys that know the best ways to help you protect your driving privileges and Mitchell Sexner himself is a former traffic Assistant State's Attorney with a proven track record of successes.
-So call any time at (312) 644-0444 or (800) 996-4824 to set up a free no-obligation consultation and to review your driving record.
+The lawyers associated with Mitchell S. Sexner & Associates LLC are all experienced Chicago traffic violation attorneys that know the best ways to help you protect your driving privileges and Mitchell Sexner himself is a former traffic Assistant State’s Attorney with a proven track record of successes.
+So contact us any time at (800) 996-4824 to set up a free no-obligation consultation and to review your driving record.